sanskrit-coders/sanskrit-coders.github.io/content/content/ocr/ocr-ing.md

   - In 2021, Google Drive OCR occassionally messed up devanAgarI words embedded within english text - [SP thread](https://groups.google.com/g/sanskrit-programmers/c/cbu2_tVYbUU/m/hZxtCkPGAAAJ) - so as to coincidentally appear (based on stroke similarity) to translate (विधि  → fate).
 - Sanskrit OCR guide [by dhaval here](https://github.com/sanskrit-coders/sanskrit-ocr-r0/issues/8).

+> I am using Microsoft document AI for OCR and i think it is best in class.
+I have continuosly tried many but its OCR is best better than even google also gives structured output of paragraphs.
+For hindi it has 99% accuracy, for sanskrit it gets trapped when words get complicated because i think it somewhat uses ML for better prediction in OCR otherwise it is fairly good.
+For fresh account it gives 200$ credit for one month which can ocr around 1.2-1.3 lakh pages.
+So a bulk data can be done in one go.
+>
+> Claudia doesn't support Hindi, but GPT is quite effective.
+After performing OCR, GPT could be used to assign a confidence score to each recognized word.
+For words with low confidence, GPT could suggest the correct word based on the sentence context.
+Users could then easily replace the incorrect words by clicking a simple tick mark next to the suggested corrections.
+This also works better in hindi, sanskrit i have doubts.
+>
+> - BlackNote, 2024

 ### Training data
 - wikisource pages
     - Techniques